heathermiller/wwwcurryon/2016/sessions/zoncolan-static-analysis-for-security-at-facebook.md

 ---
 layout: 2016-abstract
-title: "Zoncolan: Static analysis for security at the Facebook scale"
+title: "Static analysis for security at the Facebook scale"
 by: Francesco Logozzo
 affiliation: Facebook
 profpic-class: francesco